Zugzwqng/TerminalOfLies/README.md

 # TerminalOfLies
-This allows players to get MultiISOs and complete votecounts for mafia games on fortressoflies.com.
+This allows players to get MultiISOs and vote compilations for mafia games on fortressoflies.com.

 To use this program for the first time:
   1. Open your terminal, and go to the folder where you want to set things up in.